mindis/snowplow.github.com/analytics/customer-analytics/joining-customer-data.md

 ### Importing your data into Redshift

-If you are using Redshift to store and query your SnowPlow data, uploading other sources of customer data into your Redshift cluster is reasonably straightforward.
+If you are using Redshift to store and query your Snowplow data, uploading other sources of customer data into your Redshift cluster is reasonably straightforward.

 Because uploading data into Redshift is fastest from S3, we generally recommend saving the data in tab delimited format (being careful to remove any tabs from the data), and then uploading those text files to S3.
 Bulk loading the data from S3 into Redshift is then straightforward.
 (For details on how to bulk load data from S3 into Redshift - see [here][bulk-load-data-from-s3-to-redshift].)
 Note you will need to create new tables in Redshift with a schema that match the format of the exported data in S3, prior to performing the bulk upload.

-To maintain a regular update of data from your other customer data sources into Redshift for analysing alongside SnowPlow, it makes sense either to script an ETL process, or to use an ETL tool.
+To maintain a regular update of data from your other customer data sources into Redshift for analysing alongside Snowplow, it makes sense either to script an ETL process, or to use an ETL tool.
 Currently there are not any Redshift compatible tools ETL tools that we have tested.
 However, we expect many ETL tools to roll out Redshift support over the next couple of months.
-In addition, the SnowPlow team can setup those regular ETL steps as part of our [professional services][pro-services] offering.
+In addition, the Snowplow team can setup those regular ETL steps as part of our [professional services][pro-services] offering.

 ### Importing your data into Infobright

-If you are using Infobright to store and query your SnowPlow data, uploading data into Infobright is straightforward: you can use any database administration tool that interfaces with MySQL (on which Infobright is based) to create a new table in Infobright and import the CSV in.
+If you are using Infobright to store and query your Snowplow data, uploading data into Infobright is straightforward: you can use any database administration tool that interfaces with MySQL (on which Infobright is based) to create a new table in Infobright and import the CSV in.
 If the data you are importing lives in another relational database, it may be possible to use a tool like [Navicat][navicat] to move the data directly between one database and the other, or use an ETL tool like [Jitterbit][jitterbit] to manage a regular transfer of data from one database to the other.

 <a name="join"><h2>4.
-Joining 3rd party customer data with SnowPlow data</h2></a>
+Joining 3rd party customer data with Snowplow data</h2></a>

 Now that all your customer data sets are available in Hive, Redshift Infobright, you are in a position to run an analysis across all customer data sets.</a>

-To do so, however, you need to map users between the different systems: mapping users identified in SnowPlow by the `domain_userid`, `network_userid` and `user_id`, with customers as identified by a `customer_id` (or something similar) in your other customer data sets.
-This requires firing a SnowPlow event with the `customer_id` at some stage in the customer journey when the ID is available, so that it can be assigned to the SnowPlow `user_id`.
-The most common way of achieving this is to fire the event at login events, as described in the [identifying users with SnowPlow][identifying-users] section of this Cookbook.
+To do so, however, you need to map users between the different systems: mapping users identified in Snowplow by the `domain_userid`, `network_userid` and `user_id`, with customers as identified by a `customer_id` (or something similar) in your other customer data sets.
+This requires firing a Snowplow event with the `customer_id` at some stage in the customer journey when the ID is available, so that it can be assigned to the Snowplow `user_id`.
+The most common way of achieving this is to fire the event at login events, as described in the [identifying users with Snowplow][identifying-users] section of this Cookbook.
 Assuming this has been done, you can generate the mapping by executing the following SQL query:

 {% highlight mysql %}
 /* HiveQL / MySQL / Redshift */